splunk/public-o11y-docs/gdi/spark/spark.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Apache Spark monitor by using the SignalFx Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Apache Spark monitor type for the Smart Agent Receiver.

 The integration monitors Apache Spark clusters.